BoYanSTKO/place2vec/README.md

 # Place2Vec
 This repository provides the ground truth for comparing Point-Of-Interest(POI) type similarity and relatedness.
 The [ground truth data](https://github.com/BoYanSTKO/place2vec/blob/master/HIT.zip) is collected using Amazon Mechanical Turk Human Intelligence Task.
-Two types of tasks are use:
+Two types of tasks are used:
 1. Binary-based Task

    This task asks 25 human judges to choose the most dissimilar place types from 3 candidate place types.
 For example, for the triplet (Dentist, Education, Orthodontist), the most dissimilar one many people would choose might be "Education", for the triplet (Fashion, Food, Shopping), many people might choose "Food" as the outlier.
 The final result is determined by the vote among 25 human judges.